jameslittle230/stork/README.md

 The input hook should have the `data-stork="federalist"` attribute, where `federalist` is the name with which you register that search instance.
 (This way, you can have multiple, independent search boxes on a page, all pointing to different instances.)
 It doesn't have to be `federalist` -- you can change it to whatever you want.

-The results list should be an empty `<ul>` tag with the attribute `data-stork="federalist-results"`.
+The results list should be an empty `<div>` tag with the attribute `data-stork="federalist-results"`.
 Again, here, you can change `federalist` to whatever you want.

-The classes in the example above (`stork-input`, `stork-results`) are for the theme.
+The classes in the example above (`stork-input`, `stork-output`) are for the theme.
 Most Stork themes assume the format above; the theme documentation will tell you if it requires something different.
 You can also design your own theme, at which point the styling and class names are up to you.

 **Step 2: Include the Javascript**